 - Simply track your calories before you eat and keep the paper you track them on for one year.

 - At the end of each week write down the average per day calories. ex.
 2500 @ 7.
-That means you averaged 2500 calories per day that week. you are NO LONGER measuring pounds as your measurement tool but calories.
-Pounds are notoriously tricky in their variability from time of day to time of month.
+That means you averaged 2500 calories per day that week.
+You are NO LONGER measuring pounds as your measurement tool but the calories.
+Pounds (kilos) are notoriously tricky in their variability from time of day to time of month.
 So are scales.
-They vary as much as 4 pounds each time you step on one. track the calories.
+They vary as much as 4 pounds each time you step on one.
+Track the calories.
 The pounds will come off in due time.

 There is more, but this is not an article about weight loss.
-It’s an article about changing beliefs.
+It’s an article about changing beliefs, right?

 Control a Cause